 Gangs in subcultures or American society have used graffiti to challenge or resolve territorial disagreements and other purposes within the gang operations.
 Gang members use graffiti to communicate with each other and with members of other gangs.
 Unfortunately, if the gangs are not able to resolve territorial rights or other concerns, riot or gang wars occur, which gave graffiti negative overtone.

 Some large corporations such as IBM and Sony use graffiti for advertising.
 In 2001, IBM made use of a peace symbol, a penguin, and a heart that were spray painted on the sidewalks of San Francisco and Chicago to represent their new advertising promotion of Linux.
-Unfortunately, IBM was fined huge amount of money for their illegal activities and it was a gamble that didn’t work out well for them despite the live betting odds of success being high.
+Unfortunately, IBM was fined huge amount of money for their illegal activities and it was a gamble that didn’t work out well for them despite the odds being in their favor.
 The common consensus of the community was that the corporate world should not use their neighborhood walls for advertising purposes.
 Even if graffiti art can provide street credibility, still many people are not agreeable with large corporations using graffiti as advertising medium since the real purpose of it is intended to be natural and from individuals.